ministero-salute/it-dgc-documentation/README.md

 # Vision and goals
 For the implementation of the aforementioned European Regulations, the Ministry of Health, in agreement with the Italian Regions and Autonomous Provinces, with the support of the Ministry for Technological Innovation and Digital Transition and the Ministry of Economy and Finance (MEF), created the National Platform (PN-DGC) for the issue, the distribution and the validation of the EU DCC.
-Moreover, the platform will guarantee the expected European interoperability.
+Moreover, the platform guarantees the expected European interoperability.

 # Principles